digitalideation/digcre_h2201/docs/content/week01.md

 ## Weekly task

-Watch the [serie on RNN](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh) from NOC2018 by the [Coding Train](http://thecodingtrain.com).
+Watch the [serie on NN](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh) from NOC2018 by the [Coding Train](http://thecodingtrain.com).
 You can skip the part about _'Perceptron'_ (10.2, 10.3) and _'Matrix Math'_ (10.6 ...
 10.11).
 Some helpful links are available at [NOC2018 github page](https://github.com/shiffman/NOC-S18/tree/master/week9) and the source code for the toy NN can be downloaded [here](https://github.com/CodingTrain/Toy-Neural-Network-JS/) (slightly different than the one written in the video)

 Next week we will play with the [XOR](https://www.youtube.com/watch?v=188B6k_F9jU), [Doodle](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zs14zKVuTuit6jApJgoYZQ) and [Color predictor](https://www.youtube.com/watch?v=KtPpoMThKUs) examples.
 An online demo of the color predictor is available [here](https://editor.p5js.org/natureofcode/sketches/SkYS8WwjG) together with source code.

 The goal is to **start understanding how a simple NN work**.
 It's ok if some parts (even a lot) are unclear for now, we will go through some code example and play around with the toy NN built by Daniel Shiffman together next week.
-The example below are written in JS, similar examples written in Python are included in ['Going further'](#going-further) below.
+Examples for this week are written in JS although similar examples written in Python are also included in the ['Going further'](#going-further) section below.

 You can also have a look at the proposed [tools](../#tools) and give them a try!